Legal Advice for Special Needs Trust — 163 results

 You are parent of a 17-year-old who is unable to make informed decisions about medical, personal care, or safety.
 When your child turns 18, s/he is an adult & presumed capable of making... more

 Written by attorney Deborah Malkin, over 5 years ago.

 The Problem and the Solution If you have a dependent or beneficiary with a physical or mental disability, you may be very concerned about providing for this person's well-being after your... more

 Written by attorney Michael Bonfrisco, over 4 years ago.

 It is common knowledge that government programs, in the form of Supplemental Security Income (SSI) and Medicaid, are very important for people with disabilities.
 These programs provide cash... more

-Written by attorney Henry Lively, almost 4 years ago.
+Written by attorney Henry Lively, about 4 years ago.

 If you are the parent of a disabled child you must consider how to leave

 property to your child, and whether you can provide sufficient assets

 to provide for your child for their lifetime.... more